Visit Us Today!NEW SUMMER TOUR HOURS!

 It is widely regarded as one of the premier small town museums in the Midwest.

-The Bushwhacker Museum is located in the lower level of the Nevada Public Library building on the northwest corner of the historic Nevada Courthouse Square.
-Get Directions Here!
+The Bushwhacker Jail is located at 321 N. Main St. while the Bushwhacker Museum is one block south in the lower level of the Nevada Public Library building on the northwest corner of the Nevada Courthouse Square.

-Our newly designed gift shop has a unique selection of local and regional history books, locally handmade souvenir items and woodcrafts and our new 2022 T-Shirt design for adults and children.
+The museum gift shop has a unique selection of local and regional history books, locally handmade souvenir items and woodcrafts and our new T-Shirt design for adults and children.

 The Bushwhacker Museum . . .